 Another option is to let your Director of Football find a suitable loan club for your player by placing him on the Development List.
 Here I’ve placed Diogo Nascimento on the Development List in a bid to increase his experience level outside the club for the remainder of the season.
 Hopefully, a few months with new inputs will be good for his career.

-By placing him on the Development List you can instruct your DoF find loan clubs under specific restrictions.
-As a result you can set your own preferences regarding playing level and expected match minutes as well as positions you want your loaning club to use him at.
+By placing him on the Development List you can instruct your DoF to find loan clubs under specific restrictions.
+As a result, you can set your own preferences regarding playing level and expected match minutes as well as positions you want your loaning club to use him at.

 You can set the preferred agreed playing time, the minimum training facilities and his availability while out on loan.

 To put player’s on the development list go to;

 Player > Transfers > Add to Development List